-Job Beckers is Assistant Professor within the Elementary Processes in Gas Discharges group at Eindhoven University of Technology (TU/e).
+Job Beckers is Associate Professor within the Elementary Processes in Gas Discharges group at Eindhoven University of Technology (TU/e).
 His research focuses on discovering how nanometer- to micrometer-scale particles interact with plasmas on the most fundamental level.
 These researched plasmas include electrically generated discharges and plasmas induced by highly energetic photons and electrons.

 Earlier in his career, Beckers developed a wearable plasma filter for medical purposes, to reduce the odor of ostomy bags.